NavdeepBrar03/LinuxAssignment3/Assignment3.md

 ## Step One: Create a New User

 1. **Create a new user with `sudo` privileges:**
+    **Objective**: To create a new user with a home directory and bash as their default shell.
    - To create a new user, use:
      ```bash
      useradd -ms /bin/bash [username]